Forests need fire — communities do not Dominick DellaSala, Santa Fe New Mexican, Dec 11, 2021

 How many people have died in wildland fires in New Mexico in the past two decades?
 Seven – and six of them were from vehicular accidents related to our brave firefighters responding to fires.
 Four hundred people die per year on average on New Mexico roads, yet most of us drive almost daily without fear.
 So why such fear of wildfire?

-Protecting our forests, our homes and ourselves Sarah Hyden, AP, Feb 24, 2019
+Protecting our forests, our homes and ourselves Sarah Hyden, Associated Press, Feb 24, 2019

 In recent years, I have tried to help protect the Santa Fe National Forest from intensive tree thinning projects.
 Then, when new growth starts to come back, it’s usually burned off in prescribed burns.
 Now the U.S. Forest Service is planning to do these types of thinning treatments over 50,000 acres of the Santa Fe National Forest from Glorieta to north of Tesuque, a large-scale project called the Santa Fe Mountains Landscape Resiliency Project.
 The stated purpose is to moderate fire behavior and improve forest health.